gonzague/wifi-geolocate-worker/readme.md

 - Validation failures return HTTP 400 with an `error` message.
 - Upstream problems with Apple result in HTTP 502 and an explanatory `error` payload.
+- `address` field is only included in results when `reverseGeocode=true` is specified.

 ## 📝 Data Notes
 - BSSIDs are normalised to lowercase colon-separated hex (e.g., `aa:bb:cc:dd:ee:ff`).
 - Signal values are interpreted as RSSI in dBm and clamped between -120 and -5 when computing weights.
+- Reverse geocoding uses OpenStreetMap's Nominatim API (free, no API keys required, 1 request/second rate limit).

 ## ⚠️ Caveats
 Apple's Wi-Fi positioning service is undocumented and may change without notice.
 Use this worker responsibly and respect local laws and Apple terms of service.